WLTX: Gannett/Tegna ownership

 The Gannett Company announced in February 1998 that it would acquire WLTX from Lewis, a move that came as the Lewis family was planning their estate and seeking a buyer.
 With the move, Laughridge, who had served as general manager for over 20 years, announced his retirement.
 It came at a time when WLTX beat WIS in total-day viewership for the first time in history, though the improving news department was still far behind channel 10.
 The purchase closed at the end of April.
 A renovation and expansion of the Garners Ferry Road studio, started in 2000 and completed in 2001, added another 8000 ft2 to the facility; the addition housed the newsroom, studio control, and several offices.
 In 2002, WLTX became the first commercial station in Columbia to broadcast in digital.

 WLTX's broadcasts became digital-only, effective June 12, 2009.
 The station later relocated its signal from channel 17 to channel 15 on September 6, 2019, as a result of the 2016 United States wireless spectrum auction.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WLTX was retained by the latter company, named Tegna.
+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed in March 2026.